MicrosoftDocs/machine-learning-server-docs/microsoft-r/what-is-happening-to-machine-learning-server.md

 - Use Default programming language support, such as Java, Python, .NET, Go, Java virtual machine (JVM) languages (The following JVM-based languages are supported on HDInsight clusters: Clojure, Jython, and Scala)
 - Use Hadoop-specific languages such as Pig Latin for Pig jobs, HiveQL for Hive jobs and SparkSQL)

-The architecture of a Microsoft Azure HDInsight deployment is as follows:
+The architecture of a Azure HDInsight deployment is as follows:

 ![HDInsight architecture](media/what-is-happening-to-machine-learning-server/hdinsight-architecture-data-warehouse.png)